Increase your milk supply naturally with these lactation cookie recipes.

 So, if you’ve ever Googled ‘how to increase milk supply’ you’ve probably come across lists of foods that claim to help you increase your milk supply – foods like oats, spinach, flax seeds, carrots and papaya.

-And luckily it’s easy to use these milk supply boosting foods in a bunch of quick, budget-friendly and delicious recipes that the whole family can enjoy.
+And luckily it’s easy to use these milk supply boosting foods in a bunch of quick, budget-friendly and delicious lactation cookie recipes and more that the whole family can enjoy.

 Before I get into this post, I want to let you know: I am not a medical professional and this should not be taken as medical advice.
 If you are concerned about you or your baby, please consult an appropriate medical professional immediately.